danijar/computer-game/README.md

 Graphics Application
 ====================

-This is an OpenGL graphics application using a component and data based [Graphics Architecture](https://github.com/ComputerGame/GraphicsArchitecture) with event manager.
+This is an OpenGL graphics application based on a component and data oriented [architecture](https://github.com/ComputerGame/GraphicsArchitecture) with event manager.

 Features
 --------